engeir/presentations/2022/ats745/2/README.md

 - Both models overestimate the short-term cooling following large volcanic eruptions
 - CCSM4 predicts too low stratospheric polar temperatures
 - We find that the Arctic sea ice extent is more realistic in WACCM

+Gettleman et al. 2019

+- WACCM was developed (Garcia et al. 2007) and coupled to ocean (Marsh et al. 2013)
+- WACCM also explained in Marsh et al. 2007, especially the mesosphere and the lower thermosphere chemistry
+- MA is closer to WACCM4 than the TSMLT in WACCM6 or MAD
+- MAD is described in Verronen et al. 2016